 Remember back to our discussion of Genesis 2?
 There we saw that the woman was created so that the man would not be alone.
 Notmainly that he’d have a romantic partner (though that’s part of it, I’m sure).
 In the context, he needed someone to help him work and keep the Garden.
 The man was needy.
 God sent him help.
 The man finally found his “corresponding strength” (‘ezer kenegedo in Hebrew) in the woman.

-Seen this way, Paul reminds the Corinthians that “women…are placed by God in the human scene as the strong who come to help/save the needy (the men).
+Seen this way, Paul reminds the Corinthians, in the words of Kenneth Bailey, that “women…are placed by God in the human scene as the strong who come to help/save the needy (the men).
 In this reading of the text, Paul the Middle Eastern male chauvinist disappears.”

 Yet some complementarian somewhere is still shouting, “BUT THE CREATED ORDER!”